chetansinghsajwan/notes/git/credential-helper.md

 credential.helper <helper>
 ```

-This option can be specified multiple times, in which case each entry will be tried in sequence until one helper returns some credentials.
+This option can be specified multiple times, in which case each entry will be tried in sequence until one helper returns the credentials.

-The string is transformed by Git into a command to be executed using these rules:
+The `<helper>` string is transformed by Git into a command to be executed using these rules:

 1. If the helper string begins with "!", it is considered a shell snippet, and everything  after the "!" becomes the command.
 2. Otherwise, if the helper string begins with an absolute path, the verbatim helper string becomes the command.